remzi-arpacidusseau/ostep-projects/tester/README.md

 - `n.pre` (optional): Code to run before the test, to set something up
 - `n.post` (optional): Code to run after the test, to clean something up

+There is also a single file called `pre` which gets run once at the beginning of testing; this is often used to do a more complex build of a code base, for example.
+To prevent repeated time-wasting pre-test activity, suppress this with the `-s` flag (as described below).

 In most cases, a wrapper script is used to call `run-tests.sh` to do the necessary work.